Ruby-Devs/Ruby-Devs.github.io/TERMS_OF_SERVICE.md

 - Abuse of our services (such as attacking our API)
 - For sharing malware of any kind

-You can use any of of our services as long as you give proper credit.
+You can use any of our services in your work, as long as you give proper credit.
 The credits must not:
 - Say the wrong thing, like "In collaboration with Ruby Devs" if we didn't collaborate with you directly
 - Be either invisible or not accessible to most people